interuss/dss/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning_priority/nominal_planning_priority.md

-# Nominal planning test scenario
+# Nominal planning with priority test scenario

-## Overview
+## Description

-This test approximates normal strategic coordination where a user successfully plans a flight whose operational intent is shared with other USSs, and where a user cannot plan a flight because it would conflict with another operational intent.
+This test approximates normal strategic coordination where a user successfully plans a flight whose operational intent is shared with other USSs, and where another user takes priority over the first flight with an operational intent with higher priority.

 ## Sequence